Balancing weeds, nitrogen, and soil health in cover crop mixtures

 Materials and methods:

-Site characterization and experimental design (Objectives 1-5): All research objectives will be performed in the existing organic long-term cover crop cocktails experiment (CCC) located at the Russel E. Larson Agricultural Research Center at Rock Springs, PA.
-The existing CCC experimental design is comprised of a three-year corn, soybean, winter wheat rotation19.
+Site characterization and experimental design: All research objectives were performed in the existing organic long-term cover crop cocktails experiment (CCC) located at the Russell E. Larson Agricultural Research Center at Rock Springs, PA.
+The existing CCC experimental design is comprised of a three-year corn, soybean, winter wheat rotation (Murrell et al. 2017).
 The experiment was established in 2011 at Penn State University to determine whether diverse cover crop mixtures, as opposed to single-species cover cropping, can enhance ecosystem functions in a corn-soybean-wheat cash crop rotation that produces organic feed.
 The selected cover crop mixtures target nutrient supply, nutrient retention, weed suppression, and management ease to investigate whether diverse mixtures provide these functions better than cover crops in monoculture.
-Currently, CCC is measuring total N, C:N in cover crop aboveground biomass, soil nitrous oxide emissions, weed and pest suppression, and cash crop production and profitability.
-We will be adding the services of weed seed mortality, BNF, and labile C to the service measurement suite, as well as measuring root biomass.
+Experiments in CCC have measured total N, C:N in cover crop aboveground biomass, soil weed suppression, and cash crop production and profitability.
+We added the services of BNF, and labile C to the service measurement suite.

 Cover crop treatments: